 For years, Tinnitus Retraining Therapy has been the gold standard in treating tinnitus.
 This is a non-invasive, non-medical treatment that does not involve any surgery or medication and has no side effects.
-It is based on retraining the subconscious parts of your brain to ignore the sounds of the tinnitus.
+It is based on retraining the subconscious parts of the brain to ignore the sounds of the tinnitus.

 In our clinics, we use techniques from both of these methods to customize a program that suits the needs of each individual tinnitus patient.
 We are all unique, which is why we construct a unique program designed to improve your specific challenges.

-The Audiologist will get an idea about the nature of the tinnitus and whether it is related to underlying hearing loss or other conditions such as high thyroid, stress, anxiety or muscle tension.
-When the testing is complete, your results will be shared with you and a treatment plan will be discussed.
+The hearing assessment rules out physical reasons for the tinnitus, such as a broken bone in the middle ear.
+The assessment uncovers the nature of the tinnitus and whether it is related to underlying hearing loss or other conditions such as high thyroid, stress, anxiety or muscle tension.
+If there is a medical red flag condition, an immediate medical referral will be made.

 What causes tinnitus?

 Tinnitus is one of those conditions that can have a multitude of causes.
 Some of them can be:

 - An under active thyroid